 Usually, you will be asked to prepare a monologue (and a song, if you are auditioning for a musical) – which monologue you perform will be up to you, although you may be asked to pick one from a number of monologues chosen by the people auditioning you.
 You’re not normally expected to learn it by heart (Oxford term time can be a bit too busy for that!), but make sure you’re comfortable with it and have considered your performance, taking time to become familiar with the text, your character and their intentions, and the emotional trajectory of the extract.
 You’ll also often be given a ‘cold read’ (a monologue you won't have seen before), usually something from the play or musical you’re auditioning for, to work with the director on during the audition.
 Actors may be required for callbacks.

 Should any of these stages pose particular issues for you, you should get in touch with the production team, who will be able to make alternative arrangements.
-If you’re unsure about who to contact or what to say to them, contact the OUDS president, and/or our equalities officer, whose email can be found on the committee page.
+If you’re unsure about who to contact or what to say to them, contact the OUDS president, the welfare officer and/or one of our equalities officer, whose email can be found on the committee page.

 Step 3: If at first you don’t succeed…

 Obvious as this may seem, the best way to ensure you get a head start in theatre is to put yourself out there in the first place, and not to be disheartened if you don’t get a position on your first couple of attempts.
 In fact, many people who become heavily involved in Oxford Drama were not successful on their initial attempts.